 Talent adding curare to well(s), with curare container visible in frame

 Then record the movie for another Authors: for about how long?
-[1] before opening the movie file in an appropriate motion vector analysis software program for analysis [2].
+For 20 seconds [1] before opening the movie file in an appropriate motion vector analysis software program for analysis [2].

 SCREEN: To be provided by Authors: Movie being recorded